WWE Experience: Canada

 There was also a different version of the show that aired on the Canadian sports network Sportsnet 360 (previously known as The Score).
 It mainly recapped Raw and SmackDown.
 Previously hosted by network personalities rather than WWE employees, the Canadian version was most recently hosted by Scott Stanford and Alyse Zwick, while past hosts have included Ryan Paton, Glenn Schiiler, Derek Snider, Greg Sansone, and Arda Ocal (who later hosted the American version of the show under the name Kyle Edwards).
 The program first aired on Sunday, October 8, 2006, and in January 2020 was replaced by This Week in WWE.

 Puerto Rico

 Puerto Rico hosts their own version of the show that airs Sundays at 1pm on free-to-air WAPA-TV, with the show being hosted by WWE's Spanish broadcaster Marcelo Rodriguez.
 The show is part of the WWE Weekend programing of the network that features the Spanish broadcast of SmackDown on Saturdays at 1pm and Experience on Sundays.

 Malaysia

 Malaysia had their own version of the show hosted by Zawen.
 It aired on Astro Ria, which is hosted by Malaysia's satellite provider, Astro Malaysia.
-The show began airing around the middle of December 2009, before being cancelled after 10 months on the air.
+The show began airing early 2009, before being cancelled after 10 months on the air.